opendocsg/slw-judgments-backfill/2007_SGCA_14/report.md

 **The decision below**

-9       The appellant’s application came on for hearing before Andrew Phang Boon Leong J (as he then was) and his judgment is reported in [2006] 3 SLR 507.
+9       The appellant’s application came on for hearing before Andrew Phang Boon Leong J (as he then was) and his judgment is reported in <span class="citation">[2006] 3 SLR 507</span>.
 Phang J dismissed the application.
 On appeal before us, the parties essentially repeated the arguments made before him.

 **The issues**